stats4sd/setups/pwa/Offline_Browsing.md

 ## Browser Cached Storage
  - Server returned responses can be stored into browser cached storage for offline browsing in future
  - It stores the whole response from server
- - Because it is in request / response level, which is more in HTTP level.
+ - Because it is in request / response level (i.e. more in HTTP level).
 It is regardless of server side and client side programming languages

-## How Many PWA Features Are Supported?
+## How Many PWA Features Are Supported In User Device?
- - It depends on which browser and what is the browser version
+ - It depends on which browser and version that is being used in user device
  - It is hard to guarantee from developer side, because user may use any browser with any browser version